 Liz smiled kindly.
-“Well, it’s a little early to diagnose you.
-But you do have a lot of the symptoms.
-In particular, what really makes me think that it may be affecting you are the flashbacks.
+“Well, it’s a little early to diagnose you, but you do have a lot of the symptoms.
+What really makes me think that it may be affecting you are the flashbacks.
 That’s a classic PTSD symptom.
 You said that when you have a flashback, it’s like you’re re-experiencing the accident?”

 “Yeah.
 It’s like, I’ll see something that has a connection with that day and suddenly, I’m right back there.
 And it’s little things, like seeing a carton of eggs in the fridge or hearing someone’s tires screech.”

 “So, there are triggers that cause the flashbacks.”

 Jane nodded.
 She hadn’t thought about naming the things that caused her flashbacks, but now that Liz brought it up, trigger seemed like an appropriate word.